 - Bach the Guide Dog and his Seeing-eye Girl (Short story).
 Published by writing WA 2014

-- The Illuminator’s Apprentice (Picture Book) Currently being illustrated by Peter Taylor.
-2017?
+- The Illuminator’s Apprentice (Picture Book) in production.

-- Sons of the Desert: The Journal of Harry White (YA Novel) Under consideration at Random House.
-2017?
+- Sons of the Desert: The Journal of Harry White (YA Novel) in production.

 - Shortlisted WAYRBA 2015